 A carefully planned program of continuing education and development for executives is essential in today’s dynamic business environment.
 The following programs provide this graduate business education for early-career to senior managers while permitting them to continue their careers.

 Prospective students with at least eight years of work experience are preferred.
-The average work experience of currently enrolled students exceeds twelve years.
+The average work experience of currently enrolled students exceeds 12 years.
 A brochure describing the program is available from the MBA Program Office.
 Information is also available online and by e-mail.

 Prospective students should have at least two years of work or professional experience.
 The average work experience of currently enrolled students is nearly six years.
 A brochure describing the program is available from the MBA Program Office.
 Information is also available online.